dataasciences/dataasciences.github.io/_posts/2024-08-21-VSCode-Extensions.md

 ## 5. autoDocstring - Python Docstring Generator

 Automatically generates docstrings for your Python functions, methods, and classes according to PEP 257.

+How it works:

-How it works - After you create your function definition, enter """ and it will prompt you to auto-generate docstrings.
+* After you create your function definition, enter """ and it will prompt you to auto-generate docstrings.
 It ensures that your code is well-documented, which is vital for code maintainability and collaboration.
 Refer to the image below that shows the code and how it should look once the extension is installed.

   ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/python_vscode_plugin_autodoc.JPG?raw=true)